-FR = Middle States' Visiting Team Final Report Rec = Recommendation SS = Shippensburg University Self Study Sug = Suggestion
+FR = Middle States' Visiting Team Final Report Rec = Recommendation

+SS = Shippensburg University Self Study Sug = Suggestion

 Reference Recommendations and Suggestions AMP Goals, Objectives, and Strategies FR Rec # 1 The team fully endorses the recommendation in the self-study (7.8) that calls upon the University to determine how to retain greater number of students from under-represented populations, and further recommends more effective identification of barriers which may contribute to these higher attrition rates, careful assessment of the needs of these students, the setting of measurable retention goals, and more effective coordination of these retention efforts.
-(Standard 8) Strategies: B, D, F, G, K, N, O, P, Q FR Rec # 2 The Middle States team notes that data on the number and percentage of minority faculty members demonstrates insufficient diversity among the faculty, and recommends the identification and pursuit of more proactive approaches to expanding the ethnic diversity of faculty pools.
-(Standard 10) Strategies: A, C, L, M, O SS 4.1 Continue to promote transparency in the process of allocating resources by sharing budget projections with the entire campus community.
-SS 4.2 Assess the impact of declining revenue from the Commonwealth and develop an action plan that identifies additional external resources as well as a strategy for obtaining those resources.
-Strategies: L SS 4.3 Reconstitute the Strategic Planning Steering Committee given the significant number of retirements and role transitions since the strategic plan was approved in March 2005.
-SS 4.4 Communicate the results of University-wide assessment efforts beyond the venues of the University Forum and the College Councils.
-Strategies: Q, R SS 4.5 Establish an academic master plan committee with broad representation to establish planning processes and develop a draft plan for review by all stakeholders.
-Strategies: A-R SS 4.6 Direct the academic master plan committee to develop a model that systematically examines institution-wide and program assessments to establish institutional needs and make recommendations about the allocation of resources.
-Strategies: Q, R SS 5.1 Use the findings from the marketing study to assess the development and growth of academic programs for traditional college-aged and adult students.
-Strategies: A, O SS 5.2 Evaluate the timing of administrative searches to maximize participation by faculty members and students.
-Strategies: C, Q
+(Standard 8) Goals/Objectives: 2.1, 2.2, 2.3, 2.4, 2.5, 4.4, 5.1, 6.2, 7.1, 7.2 Strategies: B, D, F, G, K, N, O, P, Q FR Rec # 2 The Middle States team notes that data on the number and percentage of minority faculty members demonstrates insufficient diversity among the faculty, and recommends the identification and pursuit of more proactive approaches to expanding the ethnic diversity of faculty pools.
+(Standard 10) Goals/Objectives: 3.2, 4.1, 4.2, 4.3, 4.4, 4.5, 4.6, 5.1, 6.2, 7.1, 7.2 Strategies: A, C, L, M, O SS 4.1 Continue to promote transparency in the process of allocating resources by sharing budget projections with the entire campus community.
+Goals/Objectives: 4.3 Strategies: R SS 4.2 Assess the impact of declining revenue from the Commonwealth and develop an action plan that identifies additional external resources as well as a strategy for obtaining those resources.
+Goals/Objectives: 1.8, 3.3, 4.3, 4.5, 6.7 Strategies: L, R SS 4.3 Reconstitute the Strategic Planning Steering Committee given the significant number of retirements and role transitions since the strategic plan was approved in March 2005.
+Goals/Objectives: 2.6, 2.7, 4.3, Strategies: R SS 4.4 Communicate the results of University-wide assessment efforts beyond the venues of the University Forum and the College Councils.
+Goals/Objectives: 1.7, 2.6, 2.7 Strategies: Q, R